-- energy central
+- energy centre

 Hospitals consume enormous energy and with technological development, growing need for comfort, this trend is to continue.
-Safe operation necessitates independent electric feed or a diesel engine emergency electric source.
-This latter is extremely noisy, and is being installed together with the hospital transformer in most cases.
+Safe operation requires redundant electric feed or a diesel engine emergency electric source.
+This latter is extremely noisy, and installed together with the hospital transformer in most cases.
 Heating and hot water is arranged from an independent boiler house, producing also steam for the sterilizers, kitchen, air conditioning, and others.
 The increasingly extended use of air conditioning necessitates a central cooling system with the boiler house utilizing its waste heat.
+Up-to-date standards prescribe intensive use of alternative energy sources.

-- medical gas central
+- medical gas centre